 Figure 4.16: As in Figure 4.13, except for April tornado outbreaks.

 Despite the marked shifts in DPI across the U.S. east of the Rocky Mountains, BCa CIs indicated statistically significant shifts in DPI in EN and LN conditions in only two areas, both during the month of April: in northern Kansas/far southern Nebraska (Figure 4.17) and in northern Texas (Figure 4.18).
 In each of these regions, tornado activity was more intense and affected a larger area during LN conditions.
-Interestingly, BCa Cis indicate stronger tornado activity during EN conditions across the Lower Mississippi Valley in April (Figure 4.19).
-Although this observation is counter to many others that indicate stronger activity during LN conditions, this shift was not deemed statistically significant.
+Interestingly, BCa CIs indicate stronger tornado activity during EN conditions across the Lower Mississippi Valley in April (Figure 4.19).
+Although this observation is counter to many others that indicate stronger activity during LN conditions, this shift was not deemed statistically significant given the substantial overlap of the BCa CIs in April LN and April EN conditions.